 In 1945, Hitler announced that he would stay in his Berlin bunker until the war ended.
 The delusional Göring assumed that his longtime mentor was finally passing leadership on to him.
 When Göring demanded to be selected as Germany’s new leader, the Nazi Party responded by taking away all his posts and arresting him.

-Not long after, on May 9, 1945, he was captured by the victorious Allied forces.
+Not long after, on May 9, 1945, he was captured by Allied forces.

 Göring was subsequently forced to detox from morphine and face justice for his crimes.
 By the time he took the stand during the military tribunals known as the Nuremberg Trials, he had slimmed down and seemed to regain some of his old flair as he even brought the court to laughter several times.

-He was nonetheless found guilty of conspiracy to wage war, crimes against peace, war crimes and crimes against humanity, and was sentenced to death.
-His only solace was that he managed to escape hanging by committing suicide on Oct.
-15, 1946, with a cyanide capsule he had smuggled into his cell.
-He was two hours away from an execution meant to bring to him to justice.
+He was nonetheless found guilty of conspiracy to wage war, crimes against peace, war crimes, and crimes against humanity, and was sentenced to death.
+His only solace was that he managed to escape hanging by committing suicide on October 15, 1946, with a cyanide capsule he had smuggled into his cell.
+He was two hours away from an execution meant to bring him to justice.